richtong/nvim.lazyvim/README_RICH.md

 ## Notes on customizing the LazyVim Starter

-- [ ] Spell checking
-- [x] Shell script using bashls instead
-- [ ] Ruff for python to get completions, pydocstyles force and black
+- [ ] Ruff vs pyright for python to get completions, pydocstyles force and black or just use pyright
-- [ ] Reformatting shell and python
 - [ ] Even with auto wordwrap it does not use gww or gw} for now
+- [x] Spell checking can be done with the base spelling and ]s, [s, z= and zg or or you can use ltex for more advanced stuff and is way busier
+- [x] shell script using bashls instead for shellcheck but shfmt does not seem to work
 - [x] Font does not show correct glyphs looks like this is the lsp.
 Need to brew install the font and then make sure that iterm2 profile uses it in `iTerm2
 | Settings | Profiles | _Your Profile_ | Text | Font`.
 Note that 3270 Nerd Font